 Common lower division course requirements for most schools of optometry:

-BIOL 201 Biology of Cells; BIOL 202 Biology of Organisms; BIOL 221 General Microbiology; CHEM 201 General Chemistry; CHEM 202 General Chemistry; CHEM 281 Organic Chemistry; CHEM 282 Organic Chemistry II; ENGL 101.0 English Composition and Reading; ENGL 102.0 Composition and Literature or ENGL 104 Critical Thinking & Composition; MATH 120 Introduction to Statistics; MATH 226 Analytic Geometry and Calculus I; MATH 227 Analytic Geometry and Calculus II; PHYS 221 General Physics I; PHYS 222 General Physics II; PSYC 101 Introductory Psychology; PSYC 110 Developmental Psychology, PSYC 204 Social Psychology, or PSYC 213 Abnormal Psychology.
+BIOL 201 Biology of Cells; BIOL 202 Biology of Organisms; BIOL 221 General Microbiology; CHEM 201 General Chemistry; CHEM 202 General Chemistry; CHEM 281 Organic Chemistry; CHEM 282 Organic Chemistry II; ENGL 101.0 ; ENGL 102.0 Composition and Literature or ENGL 104 Critical Thinking & Composition; MATH 120 Introduction to Statistics; MATH 226 Analytic Geometry and Calculus I; MATH 227 Analytic Geometry and Calculus II; PHYS 221 General Physics I; PHYS 222 General Physics II; PSYC 101 Introductory Psychology; PSYC 110 Developmental Psychology, PSYC 204 Social Psychology, or PSYC 213 Abnormal Psychology.

 The following California schools offer programs leading to a Doctor of Optometry (O.D.) degree: